mmlab-aueb/scdt/README.md

 ```

 **Deploy Chaincode:**
+This script deploys the chaincode, deletes the wallet folder to allow authentication with new credentials and runs the client.
 ```bash
 ./deploy_chaincode.sh
 ```

 **Run the client:**
+If there are no changes made to the chaincode, you can manually delete the wallet folder and run the client with the following commands.
 Navigate to the client folder and run the necessary files.
 ```bash
 cd client